Career and Technical Education (CTE) Resource

 Lane offers more than 40 one-and two-year educational programs (degrees or certificates) that provide training to enter a specific line of work.
-Some examples are Nursing, Accounting, Graphic Design, Water Conservation Technology and Computer Game Development.
-We provide extra training and support for women exploring "non-traditional" programs of study that lead to high-demand, high-wage careers.
+Some examples are Nursing, Accounting, Graphic Design, Water Conservation Technology and Computer Game Development, and Early Childhood careers.
+We provide extra training and support for all students exploring "non-traditional" programs of study that lead to high-demand, high-wage careers.

-What assistance does the Women's Program CTE Student Advisor provide?
+What assistance does the Gender Equity Center CTE Mentor provide?

-- Continued coaching and advising for women in non-traditional programs of study (where less than 25% of the students are female)
+- Continued coaching and advising for students in non-traditional programs of study (where less than 25% of the students are either male or female)

 - Information on high-wage, high demand jobs and the training programs that would prepare you for those fields